u4507075/icd_10/README.md

  save_file(df,'../../secret/data/birch.csv')
 ```
 This just groups the same/similar drugs together but not give me what drug group associates with what diagnosis.
 This is a plan for next week to find this association.
 I assume that the associated diagnosis should be the highest count of diagnosis within that cluster.

+Five thresholds (0.1,0.25,0.5,0.75,1.00) were set to develop five clustering models.
+The 0.1 threshold model clusters drugs to small groups which the members are very close.
+The low threshold helps to capture names with exact match.
+On the other hand, the high threshold creates more flexibility to group same drugs but present in slightly different text together while the low threshold separates those drugs to different groups.

+The models were trained with the training dataset (dru and idru csv files) then use the trained models predict cluster using the same training dataset.
+Then,

 #### LSTM
 We feed data to train LSTM (3 layers 512x512x512) with all ICD-10 as a target class and initially evaluation the training loss again evaluation loss.
 The loss shows that .......(still training the model).